Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

 I frequently revisit posts that are not working.
 I then channel them around a different set of key terms once I have done some research.
 It often helps to use the content you’ve already got, but just sharpen it up.

 Keeping your site fresh also shows search engines that it’s up to date and worth visiting.

 Search engine crawlers can detect the last modified date and time of pages and posts.
 If there is new content it will be re-indexed.
 The more often crawlers visit, the better your chances of improving ranking for the keywords on the page.

 Showing that your website is authoritative will encourage search engines to index your pages faster; this works in your favour when it comes to future listings and developments.

 How to increase page rank

 So, in summary: analyse, write, optimise, repeat.
-Analysis will really help to see how well you are doing over time, and encourage your efforts.
+The analysis will really help to see how well you are doing overtime and encourage efforts.